henzcoop/Programming/README.md

-This is a repository for the work done for the R programming course through Coursera.
+This is a repository for rudimentary programming exercises.